-District-level delegates and alternates shall be elected through a proportional representation system based on a three-tier caucus system with the first determining step occurring on February 22, 2020 at precinct meetings in each county of Nevada at locations determined by
+District-level delegates and alternates shall be elected through a proportional representation system based on a three-tier caucus system with the first determining step occurring on February 22, 2020 at precinct meetings in each county of Nevada at locations determined by the State Party.

-If a Nevada Democrat would like to be a delegate to the national convention, they must participate on Caucus Day, February 22, 2020, or participate in either the virtual caucus or early vote period and attend their County Convention, and the Nevada State Democratic Party State Convention.
+If a Nevada Democrat would like to be a delegate to the national convention, they must participate on Caucus Day, February 22, 2020, or participate in the vote period and attend their County Convention, and the Nevada State Democratic Party State Convention.
 A district-level delegate and alternate candidate may run for election only within the district in which they are registered to vote.